LoLab-MSM/pyvipr/README.md

 | `projected_species_rules_view(model)`    | Shows network of species projected from the <br> bipartite(species, rules) graph |
 | `species_dynamics_view(SimulationResult)`| Shows a species network.
 Edges size and color are updated <br> according to reaction rate values.
 Nodes filling <br> are updated according to concentration|

 All visualizations have a search button that can be used to find nodes in large networks.
 This search function displays information about the species label and the type of node (species, reaction, rule, ...).
-Additionally, there is a fit button to center the nodes into the display area
+Additionally, there is a fit button to center the nodes into the display area.
+It is possible to zoom in to a node or o collection of nodes using box selection (modifier key(command, alt, ctrl) + mousedown then drag)

 Static Example:
 ```python